imineti/Unity-UWP-Subscriptions/README.md

 # Unity-UWP-Subscriptions
 Support for Unity UWP Subscriptions
+\
 If you feel lead to buy me a beer or a pizza my paypal is kperil94@gmail.com and my cashapp is £STR4NGEWAYS
+\
+\
+\
+\
 Make sure to place the MicrosoftStoreSubscription.cs script somewhere in your project where it can be referenced by the assembly
+\
+\
+\
+\

-In your code create a reference to a new instance of the MicrosoftStoreSubscription class and create some strings for your UWP subscription product ID's
+In your code create a reference to a new instance of the MicrosoftStoreSubscription Class and create some strings for your UWP subscription product ID's
 you also need some bools to check if subscribed (each product should have its own bool unless like me all subscriptions unlock the same features)
+\
 ```
 MicrosoftStoreSubscription _mss = new MicrosoftStoreSubscription(); // Reference to a new instance of MicrosoftStoreSubscription class
 string _mss_monthSub_ID = "KD840SJDI483"; // these are random letters and numbers swap these for your actual subscription product ID